eryph-org/vagrant-haipa_old/README.md

 ```

 **Configuration Requirements**
 - You *must* specify the `override.ssh.private_key_path` to enable authentication with the Droplet.
-The provider will create a new DigitalOcean SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
+The provider will create a new Haipa SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
-- You *must* specify your DigitalOcean Personal Access Token at `provider.token`.
+- You *must* specify your Haipa Personal Access Token at `provider.token`.
 This may be found on the control panel within the *Apps &amp; API* section.

 **Supported Configuration Attributes**

 The following attributes are available to further configure the provider:
 - `provider.image`
     * A string representing the image to use when creating a new Droplet.
 It defaults to `ubuntu-14-04-x64`.
     List available images with the `vagrant digitalocean-list images $DIGITAL_OCEAN_TOKEN` command.
-Like when using the DigitalOcean API directly, [it can be an image ID or slug](https://developers.digitalocean.com/documentation/v2/#create-a-new-droplet).
+Like when using the Haipa API directly, [it can be an image ID or slug](https://developers.digitalocean.com/documentation/v2/#create-a-new-droplet).
 - `provider.ipv6`
     * A boolean flag indicating whether to enable IPv6
 - `provider.region`